opensumi/docs/docs/integrate/universal-integrate-case/custom-view.en.md

 };
 ```

-After adding the slot location, put on the corresponding location and view Token in the view configuration.
+After adding the slot location, you can put on the corresponding location and view Token in the view configuration.

 ```typescript
 const layoutConfig = {